 Are you caring for a family member with dementia?
-Join one of our Online Support Groups that fit your unique needs.
+Join one of our Virtual Caregiver Support Groups!

 You don’t have to be alone on this journey.
 More than 200,000 Ontarians have dementia.
 Many of their caregivers have the same concerns and questions that you do.

-Our web-based group is facilitated by a social worker.
-It allows family members affected by a person who has dementia to meet each other online in a safe, supported space.
+Our virtual groups are facilitated by geriatric social workers.
+They allow family members affected by a person who has dementia to meet each other online in a safe, supported space.

-Each group includes 6-8 people who meet with the social work facilitator once a week for 8-10 weeks.
+Each group meets once a week for 8-10 weeks.

-Participants in the Online Caregiver Support Group have said:
+Participants in the Virtual Caregiver Support Group have said:

 “The group is my lifeline, my community, a place of support I could not get anywhere else.”